Naresh2028/sql-server-learning/track-2-advanced-tsql-data-manipulation/Concepts/3-windows-function/1-row-number/row-number.md

 ## What is ROW_NUMBER?

-1. ROW_NUMBER is a temporary ranking function that assigns a unique, sequential integer to each row in a result set.
-The numbering starts at 1 for the first row in every "window" or partition.
+1. ROW_NUMBER is a window function that assigns a unique, sequential integer to each row within a result set, based on the ORDER BY clause, starting at 1 for each partition (if specified).

 2. Unlike IDENTITY columns, ROW_NUMBER is calculated at runtime based on how you sort the data in the query, not how it's stored on the disk.